fritzone/obfy/README.md

 So let's dissect it in order to understand the underlying operations.

-The value wrappers add an extra obfuscation layer to the values they wrap by performing an extra addition, an extra substraction or an extra xor operation on the value itself.
+The value wrappers add an extra obfuscation layer to the values they wrap, by performing an extra addition, an extra substraction or an extra xor operation on the value itself.
 This is picked randomly when compilation happens by the `extra_chooser` class, which is like:

 ```cpp
 template <typename T, int N>